jaewonwashere/How-to-screen-with-OCP/README.md

     CSC's [HPC overview](https://csc.cnsi.ucsb.edu/sites/default/files/2023-01/HPC_Workshop_Winter_23.pdf), as well as resources such as this [cheat sheet](https://www.stationx.net/linux-command-line-cheat-sheet/) will guide you through more essential Linux CLI(command line interface) commands.

-8. Now, let's install some packages.
+7. Now, let's install some packages.
 An easy way to install (almost) everything you need to run ocp calculations is by following the guidelines [here](https://fair-chem.github.io/core/install.html).
 However, the default environment uses cuda 11.8, which is not an available module on Pod.
 Therefore, we will set it up so that it uses cuda 12.1.
 I have set up my local environment as such, and the environment file is available on Pod as: `fairchem_Pod.yml`.
    Copy the `.yml` file into your home directory:
    `cp /home/jaewon_lee/fairchem_Pod.yml ./'

-9. The `.yml` file acts like the seed of a tree.
+8. The `.yml` file acts like the seed of a tree.
 We can use it to reproduce the environment that I have on my system:
    `conda env create -f fairchem_Pod.yml`
    (If you run into problems, reach out to `jaewon_lee@ucsb.edu`)

-10. Now you should have the proper `fair-chem` environment on your login node!
+9. Now you should have the proper `fair-chem` environment on your login node!
+Let's check this by:
+    `conda activate fair-chem`

    '